 As the Bufflehead moved closer so did this guy

 A feeling of joy came over me after securing great images of both birds and know seeing how comfortable they were around me..made me want to stand up and raise my wings in success...

 lol sorry Hands in success.

 Since my visit to the lake last Wednesday I made another quick trip to the lake over the weekend.
-There was no Bufflehead but the Male Green Winged Teal as become very tame and easily coming in for feed.
+There was been no Bufflehead but the Male Green Winged Teal as become very tame.
 Often coming so close the camera is unable to focus on him.
 The Gadwall was present as well and I was able to grab another few shots of him.
 Here are the best images from that short visit.